tacobayle/vmwUbuntuFromTemplate/README.md

 ## Input/Parameters:

-1. All the variables are stored in variables.tf
+1. All the variables stored in variables.tf

 ## Use the the terraform script to:
 - Clone a template to a VM (networking based on DHCP)